Water-Melon/Portal/README.md

      * This configuration item only works on client.
      */
     mode "positive";/* "positive" or "negative" */
+    as "proxy";/*proxy, tunnel or broadcaster
-    as "proxy";/*proxy or tunnel, indicates Portal will be used as a proxy or tunnel*/ }
+                 indicates Portal will be used as a proxy, tunnel or broadcaster*/ }
 ```